Technical Notes

 Portfolio Investment Assets

-Portfolio investment assets data (2001 to 2006) are sourced from the International Monetary Fund Coordinated Portfolio Investment Survey (CPIS).
-The survey covers 71 participants including 13 ADB regional member countries, namely Australia, Hong Kong, Indonesia, Japan, Kazakhstan, Republic of Korea, Malaysia, New Zealand, Pakistan, Singapore, Thailand, and Vanuatu.
+Portfolio investment assets data are sourced from the International Monetary Fund Coordinated Portfolio Investment Survey (CPIS).
+The survey covers 71 participants including 14 ADB regional member economies, namely Australia, Hong Kong, India, Indonesia, Japan, Kazakhstan, Republic of Korea, Malaysia, New Zealand, Pakistan, Philippines, Singapore, Thailand, and Vanuatu.

-Total portfolio investment assets are the holdings of portfolio securities issued by non-residents reported by countries participating in the IMF Coordinated Portfolio Investment Survey.
+• Total portfolio investment assets are the holdings of portfolio securities issued by non-residents reported by economies participating in the IMF Coordinated Portfolio Investment Survey.
 A higher volume of regional portfolio investment indicates greater financial accessibility and integration in the region.

-Portfolio share is the percentage of intra-regional portfolio assets to total portfolio assets held by countries in the region.
+Portfolio share is the percentage of intra-regional portfolio assets to total portfolio assets held by economies in the region.
 A higher share indicates a higher degree of integration.

 Portfolio investment assets: equity securities cover instruments that give the holder ownership claim on the residual value of enterprises.
 A higher volume of regional portfolio investment indicates greater financial accessibility and integration in the region.